geohotstan/tinycorp-meetings/last-week-in-tinycorp/2026-01-12/meeting-transcript.md

 * **[Assembly toolchain status: PDF/DSL/SQTT cleaned up](#geohot-004532)**: Reports major cleanup of the PDF auto-generator and the Python DSL for AMD assembly; SQTT compare tests match RocProf TraceDecoder; aims to move PDF/DSL into core tinygrad soon and build a full AMD assembly environment.
 * **[Perf note: cleaned-up matmul gained ~10%](#geohot-004852)**: Mentions taking an AMD matmul (from a blog-post baseline) and getting an additional ~10% speedup, reaching ~50 TFLOPS after cleanup.
 * **[Roadmap: “year of LLVM removal” + SASS/DSP targets](#geohot-004959)**: States a goal to remove LLVM dependency over 2026, add backends like NVIDIA SASS and DSP output, and sets a 2027 horizon for being “ready to write our hardware.”
-* **[FP8 merged; birds training bottlenecks on flash-attn](#chenyu-005127)**: Chenyu merged FP8 (linears use FP8 and are faster), but training birds is now bottlenecked by flash attention, making further GEMM gains harder to see on small models.
+* **[FP8 merged; BERTs training bottlenecks on flash-attn](#chenyu-005127)**: Chenyu merged FP8 (linears use FP8 and are faster), but training BERTs is now bottlenecked by flash attention, making further GEMM gains harder to see on small models.
-* **[Flash-attn NaNs: likely a real bug, not “bird is small”](#geohot-005202)**: Pushes back on the “bird is too small” explanation; suspects a correctness bug (especially in backward / max handling) as the likely cause of NaNs.
+* **[Flash-attn NaNs: likely a real bug, not “BERT is small”](#geohot-005202)**: Pushes back on the “BERT is too small” explanation; suspects a correctness bug (especially in backward / max handling) as the likely cause of NaNs.
 * **[Reproducibility: seed added to BERT data server](#b1tg-005402)**: B1tg added a seed so runs can be compared; confirms identical loss and accuracy with the same seed.
 * **[Clamp behavior: now matches torch, but slower](#b1tg-005530)**: Notes clamp backward behavior now matches Torch but slows a kernel; suggests it could be sped up (e.g., simpler min/max), while maintainers prefer matching numerics for now.
 * **[Bounties: overwhelmed by low-validation AI submissions](#geohot-005737)**: Says bounties became hard because many submissions are “casually” AI-generated; the real value is in validation/review effort, not volume.